 Anesthesia | North Raleigh

+Dr. Kozacko has had his North Carolina dental anesthesia license since 1997 and is an anesthesia examiner for the North Carolina State Dental Board.
 When it comes to anesthesia, our first priority is the patient’s comfort and safety.
 If you have any concerns regarding the type of anesthesia that will be administered during your oral surgery procedure, please do not hesitate to discuss your concerns with your doctor at the time of your consultation.

-Most patients are completely asleep and relaxed during their surgeries and remember nothing afterwards.
+Most patients are completely asleep and relaxed during their surgeries and remember nothing afterward.
 If light Intravenous Sedation or “twilight sedation” is requested, you will be very calm and relaxed during your surgery but you won’t be completely asleep.

 How is the IV sedation administered?

 A thin catheter will be introduced into a vein in your arm or hand.
 The catheter will then be attached to an intravenous tube through which medication will be given to help you relax and to feel comfortable.

 Once again, if you have any questions related to the type of anesthesia that will be administered during your surgery, please do not hesitate to discuss this with Dr. Kozacko at your consultation.